TokiToki21/DeployApp/README.md

 # DeployApp
-A Python based web API that will search through a sqlite3 database that has information on various devices.
+A Python based web interface that will search through a sqlite3 database and present data on various devices.

 Three types of devices are stored in the database: Laptops, Servers, Thin Clients